qmacro/event-mesh-talk/slides.md

 ---

-# Publishing message to queue
+# Publish message to queue

 ```text